What is a Periodic Table? – Definition, Elements, Groups

 Non-Metals

-Unlike metals, these elements possess an electron-accepting nature and are generally found on the right side of the Periodic Table.
+Unlike metals, these elements possess an electron-accepting nature and are generally found on the right side of the Periodic Table or the atomic table of elements.
 This electron-accepting tendency is directly proportional to nuclear charge and inversely proportional to atomic size.
 Thus, for example, along the period, where the nuclear charge gradually rises, the tendency also increases.
 Whereas down the group, where atomic size increases, electron-accepting nature decreases.

 Metalloids